 For example, it’ll help you avoid forgetting birthdays, so you have to go out specially to buy last-minute birthday cards and presents, or making sure your kids have everything they need for their costume for the school play later in the week etc.

-Instead of putting off the things you really don’t want to do for another time, try getting them done today and see how much lighter you feel.
+Stop putting off things you really don’t want to do.
+Get them done today and see how much lighter you feel.

 7. Not being organised

 Running around like a headless chicken or not being efficient and organised can waste your time.
 You don’t know what needs to be done, when to do it and you just end up chasing your tail or winging it and hoping for the best.